bharatsonwane/team-orbit/backend/docs/setup/SETUP.md

 # Backend Setup Guide

-Complete guide for setting up the Lokvani backend from scratch.
+Complete guide for setting up the TeamOrbit backend from scratch.

 ## 🚀 Prerequisites